Tesla Energy: Solar panels

-Tesla Energy sells and installs traditional solar panels on existing roofs, which the company calls "retrofit solar systems."
+Tesla Energy sells and installs traditional solar panels on existing roofs, which the company calls "retrofit solar systems" (as opposed to its Solar Roof Tiles).
 Unlike the company's other products, Tesla Energy does not build its own solar panels.
-As of April 2022, the company uses Tesla-branded solar panels built under contract by Hanwha Q Cells.
-Previously Tesla used panels from Panasonic as part of a larger partnership between the companies.
-Panasonic exited the solar business in January 2021.
+As of April 2022, the company uses private label Tesla-branded solar panels built under contract by Qcells.
+Previously Tesla used panels from Panasonic as part of a larger partnership between the companies until Panasonic exited the solar business in January 2021.

 The company focuses primarily on residential customers who purchase the system with cash or financing.
-Additionally, Tesla Energy also offers systems to commercial customers in California.
+Tesla Energy also offers systems to commercial customers in California.

 Tesla Energy does not have a lease program like SolarCity, but between August 2019 and May 2021, it offered "subscription" systems to customers in Arizona, California, Connecticut, Massachusetts, New Jersey and New Mexico, in a plan to boost residential solar deployments.
-Compared to a lease, customers do not need to sign a long-term agreement and may ask Tesla to deactivate the system at anytime with no penalty; however Tesla does charge a flat fee to remove the system.
+As opposed to a lease, customers did not need to sign a long-term agreement and may ask Tesla to deactivate the system at anytime with no penalty; Tesla charges a flat fee to remove the system.

-As of 2022, Tesla Energy offers four standard solar sizes: a small system with 12 panels rated at 4.8 kW, a medium system with 24 panels rated at 9.6 kW, a large system with 36 panels rated at 14.4 kW and an extra large system with 48 panels rated at 19.2 kW.
-The company says that by offering standardized system sizes, it can lower prices by streamlining designs, permitting and logistics.
-The standard system sizes also match up with the capabilities of the Tesla Solar Inverter.

-Tesla uses proprietary mounting hardware on rooftops that eliminates the need for mounting rails and utilizes skirts that hide the hardware and make the panels appear to be flush with the roof.
+Tesla uses proprietary mounting hardware on rooftops that eliminates the need for mounting rails and uses skirts that hide the hardware and make the panels appear to be flush with the roof.
 SolarCity acquired the mounting technology when it purchased Zep Solar in 2013.
 The "railless" system allows installers to install solar panels on the roof more quickly than other installation approaches.
 Traditionally, solar panel installation requires workers to first outfit roofs with mounting rails and then attach solar panels to those rails.

 Tesla Solar Roof

 Tesla Energy manufactures, installs and sells a solar shingle product it calls the Tesla Solar Roof.
 Solar shingles are small solar panel tiles that can make up an entire roof surface.
 The company claims that a Solar Roof costs less than installing a new roof with solar panels and that the tempered glass that the tiles are made of are more durable than standard roofing tiles.
 The product was first unveiled in August 2016, but Tesla was only able to start producing the Solar Roof in volume in March 2020.

+A report released in March 2023 estimates that Tesla has installed approximately 3,000 solar roofs in the U.S. since the launch of the product in 2016, far below initial sales projections.
+Other reports indicate that homeowners who sign up for the Solar Roof often get put on long waitlists.